top of page

 • Clients may request deletion of their data at any time.

-Confidentiality is upheld within the limits of safety, ethics, and legal requirements.
+• Confidentiality is upheld within ethical and legal limits.

 6. Session Structure